krojew/cdrs-tokio/documentation/query-values.md

 There are two type of query values supported by CDRS:

 - simple `Value`-s may be imagined as a tuple of actual values.
 This values will be inserted instead of a `?` that has the same index number as a `Value` within a tuple.
-To easy create `Value`-s CDRS provides `query_values!` macro:
+To easily create `Value`-s CDRS provides `query_values!` macro:

 ```rust
 #[macro_use]